Safety Rest areas |

 In 1940, garden and women’s clubs, the Legion, the Wisconsin Friends of Our Native Landscape and others organized the Wisconsin Roadside Council, joined by the County Highway and County Boards Associations, to aid the State Highway Commission in roadside development and increasing and improving waysides.

-Through such initiatives Wisconsin gained the experience to become one of the very first states to provide these modern, full-facility I-Road rest areas you now enjoy approximately every 50 miles."
+Through such initiatives Wisconsin gained the experience to become one of the very first states to provide these modern, full-facility I-Road safety rest areas you now enjoy approximately every 50 miles."

-Wisconsin Historical Marker plaques, commemorating historical facts and events are located on-site at many rest areas and waysides.
+Wisconsin Historical Marker plaques, commemorating historical facts and events are located on-site at many safety rest areas and waysides.

 For a complete list of official Wisconsin Historical Markers, visit the